 In case of disputes, the Indian tax authorities may require us to deposit with them all or a portion of the disputed amounts pending resolution of the matters on appeal.
 Any amount paid by us as deposits will be refunded to us with interest if we succeed in our appeals.
 We have deposited a small portion of the disputed amount with the tax authorities and may be required to deposit the remaining portion of the disputed amount with the tax authorities pending final resolution of the respective matters.

 After consultation with our Indian tax advisors and based on the facts of these cases, certain legal opinions from counsel, the nature of the tax authorities' disallowances and the orders from first level appellate authorities deciding similar issues in our favor in respect of assessment orders for earlier fiscal years, we believe these orders are unlikely to be sustained at the higher appellate authorities and we intend to vigorously dispute the orders of assessment.

-In March 2009, we also received an assessment order from the Indian Service Tax Authority demanding payment of ₹344.6 million (\$6.5 million based on the exchange rate on September 30, 2012) of service tax and related penalty for the period from March 1, 2003 to January 31, 2005.
+In March 2009, we also received an assessment order from the Indian Service Tax Authority demanding payment of ₹346.2 million (\$6.3 million based on the exchange rate on December 31, 2012) of service tax and related penalty for the period from March 1, 2003 to January 31, 2005.
 The assessment order alleges that service tax is payable in India on BPO services provided by WNS Global to clients based abroad as the export proceeds are repatriated outside India by WNS Global.
-In response to an appeal filed by us with the appellate tribunal against the assessment order in April 2009, the matter has subsequent to September 30, 2012 been remanded to lower tax authorities to be adjudicated afresh.
+In response to an appeal filed by us with the appellate tribunal against the assessment order in April 2009, the appellate tribunal remanded the matter back to the lower tax authorities to be adjudicated afresh.